ThetaCursed/lol-skin-switcher/README.md

 *   **Intuitive Navigation:** Easily find and select skins with a user-friendly interface.
 *   **Safe to Use:** Designed with safety and account security in mind.
 *   **Completely Free:** Open-source and available at no cost.
-*   **Easy Skin Application:** Simple drag-and-drop interface for applying skins.
+*   **Easy Skin Application:** Simple drag-and-drop for applying skins.

 **How to Use:**

-1. Select your champion.
-2. Browse and preview available skins.
+1. Download the latest release - https://github.com/ThetaCursed/lol-skin-switcher/releases
-3. Locate the skin file in the opened directory.
+2. Follow the instructions in the video
-4. Drag and drop the skin file into the application.
-5. Activate the skin.

 **Disclaimer:**